-Forget that it is 2012 and pretend like it is the early 1990's.
-The time when electronic wrist gadgets were super cool, and the next neat Casio was sure to excite you.
-This watch coming out back then would have been a no brainer super star.
-Today however, it must compete with mechanical watches given the over $2,000 price of this limited edition GPS controlled Seiko.
+Forget that it is 2012 and pretend like it is the early 1990's - the time when electronic wrist gadgets were super cool, and the next neat Casio was sure to excite you.
+The Seiko Astron GPS Solar Watch coming out back then would have been a no brainer superstar.
+Today however, the Astron GPS Solar must compete with mechanical watches given the over $2,000 price of this limited edition GPS controlled Seiko.
 Which is ironically strange given the pretty intense level of functionality you get here.

 Let's discuss (again) why all this is a big deal to begin with.
 Most watches have self-contained timing systems.
 Meaning that the watches themselves measure the time and you are bound by the accuracy of that system.
 Then came atomic clock controlled watches which added the ability to sync with local atomic clocks using radio signals.
 Basically, the internal quartz movement of those watches has the ability to receive radio signals emitted by one of the six or so atomic clocks around the world.
 Each day, the movements would momentarily be in "receiving mode" to update the time.
 Those only work if you are within range of the atomic clock radio signals.
 Many of these watches (most are produced by the Japanese or Germans) would also have special solar panel dials enabling internal batteries to be charged with light.